 • Senior in-house counsel, employment advice & counseling, employee/manager training, HR management, workplace investigations

 As Assistant General Counsel at KinderCare Education, Marc advised the company on HR and employment issues from individual employee risk to large wage and hour class action litigation.
-He oversaw the Employee Relations function and a team dedicated to investigating and responding to agency claims and demand letters.
-He also facilitated leadership meetings, trained managers with creative and engaging presentations, oversaw the company’s litigation portfolio, and managed attorney relationships nationwide.
+Marc oversaw the Employee Relations function and a team dedicated to investigating and responding to agency claims and demand letters.
+Marc facilitated leadership meetings, trained managers with creative and engaging presentations, oversaw the company’s litigation portfolio, and managed attorney relationships nationwide.

-Before going in-house, Marc practiced at the New York firm Proskauer Rose for three years before moving to Portland, where he joined Stoel Rives as an employment litigator.
+Before going in-house, Marc practiced at New York firm Proskauer Rose for three years before moving to Portland and joining Stoel Rives as an employment litigator.
 Marc has served as Chief Human Resources Officer for a health care non-profit, overseeing all aspects of the HR portfolio as well as Risk & Compliance.
-In addition, he is the co-creator of the popular, educational (and surprisingly humorous) Hostile Work Environment podcast.
+Marc is co-creator of the popular, educational (and surprisingly humorous) Hostile Work Environment podcast.

 Marc has a passion for libraries, having served on the Friends of the Multnomah County Library board and the Multnomah County Library Advisory Board for over a decade.
-He can also be found hiking, reading, at Timbers games, and cheering on his twin daughters at their various sporting events.
+Marc can be found hiking, reading, at Timbers games, and cheering on his twin daughters at their various sporting events.

 • Senior in-house counsel, commercial contract review and negotiation, business transactions, regulatory compliance